 While college coaching eyes were on the 2020 class given the abbreviated spring viewing season, 2021 prospects in Michigan have been establishing who those schools should come see in July with their AAU play.
 These are some of the 16U prospect who have helped themselves the most this spring.

-Jaden Akins 6-4 So Family (Farmington): Part of the depth that makes 2021 the best guard glass in the state since 2013, creating a recruiting overflow for out-of-state high majors as there will likely be too more MSU/U-M caliber guards than there are spaces there.
-Akins played with two talented guards at Farmington which makes him comfortable with all the backcourt talent on the Family’s 16U, able to score efficiently while running point guard without over-dribbling.
+Jaden Akins 6-3 So Family (Farmington): Part of the depth that makes 2021 the best guard glass in the state since 2013, creating a recruiting overflow for out-of-state high majors as there will likely be more MSU/U-M caliber guards than there are spaces there.
+Akins played with two good guards at Farmington which makes him comfortable with all the backcourt talent on the Family’s 16U, able to score efficiently while running point guard without over-dribbling.
 Pretty left-handed stroke, and blew up with six 3s in an EYBL game in Indianapolis.
 Has a pull-up game, too, in which he resembles Desmond Farmer.
 Sound fundamentals on defense and knows how to use his size to envelop smaller guards.

 Kobe Bufkin 6-4 So Family (Grand Rapids Christian): It would be hard for Bufkin to get much higher in our in-state rankings, but nationally he was largely an unknown.
 That’s changed, as in his EYBL debut he showed what had been brewing on the grassroots circuit with UTS, a combination of skills, length, bounce and versatility of no less than a top 100 national prospect, and top 50 or beyond as he gets bigger and stronger.
 Slippery and deceptive with the ball to create shots.
 Contributes as a rebounder and shot-blocker.